5 Days in Iceland: Ultimate Iceland Winter Itinerary

 Although you won’t have to drive, you will be subject to whatever schedule the tours set for you.
 In addition, this will probably make your trip more expensive, as these tours add up quickly, and rental cars aren’t that expensive in the winter!

-Here’s a quick analysis I did to compare costs between the two for our trip!
+Here’s a quick analysis I did to compare costs between the two for our February trip to Iceland!

 Rental Car Costs –